GetCraft/Security-Policy/general/disaster-recovery-policy.md

 ## 1. Overview

-Since disasters happen so rarely, management often ignores the disaster recovery planning process.
 It is important to realize that having a contingency plan in the event of a disaster gives GetCraft a competitive advantage.
 This policy requires management to financially support and diligently attend to disaster contingency planning efforts.
 Disasters are not limited to adverse weather conditions.
 Any event that could likely cause an extended delay of service should be considered.
 The Disaster Recovery Plan is often part of the Business Continuity Plan.

 ## 2. Purpose